DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 | Collateral seized | $1,334,561.85 |
 | Debt repaid | $1,290,393.57 |

-The `$1.29M` figure refers to estimated debt repaid.
-The estimated value of collateral seized is approximately `$1.335M`.

 ## How the dataset is built

-The SQL queries:
+The SQL query:

-1. Identify Jupiter Lend `liquidate` instructions using the protocol's instruction discriminator.
+1. Identifies Jupiter Lend `liquidate` instructions using the protocol's instruction discriminator.
-2. Extract the position, collateral mint, debt mint, and liquidator from the instruction accounts.
+2. Extracts the position, collateral mint, debt mint, and liquidator from the instruction accounts.
-3. Trace inner liquidity instructions to reconstruct debt repaid and collateral withdrawn.
+3. Traces inner liquidity instructions to reconstruct debt repaid and collateral withdrawn.
-4. Identify flashloans and classify the lender.
+4. Identifies flashloans and classify the lender.
-5. Normalize raw token amounts using token decimals.
+5. Normalizes raw token amounts using token decimals.
-6. Join the events to Dune's hourly price data to estimate USD values.
+6. Joins the events to Dune's hourly price data to estimate USD values.

 The detailed decoding logic is documented in [`docs/liquidation-methodology.md`](docs/liquidation-methodology.md), with validation notes in [`docs/validation.md`](docs/validation.md).